MehmetMHY/cha/README.md

   -m MODEL, --model MODEL
                         Model to use for chatting
-  -sm, --select_model   Select one model from OpenAI's supported models -f FILE, --file FILE  Filepath to file that will be sent to the model (text only) -i [IMAGE], --image [IMAGE]
+  -sm, --select_model   Select one model from OpenAI's supported models -f FILE, --file FILE  Filepath to file that will be sent to the model
+                        (text only)
+  -i [IMAGE], --image [IMAGE]
-                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string -ocr OCR, --ocr OCR   Given a file path, print the content of that file as text though Cha's main file loading logic -p [PLATFORM], --platform [PLATFORM]
+                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string -ocr OCR, --ocr OCR   Given a file path, print the content of that file as text though Cha's main file loading logic
+  -p [PLATFORM], --platform [PLATFORM]
-                        Use a different provider, set this like this: "<base_url>|<api_key_env_name>", or use as a flag with "-p" for True
+                        Use a different provider, set this like this:
+                        "<base_url>|<api_key_env_name>", or use as a
+                        flag with "-p" for True
+  -d [CODE_DUMP], --code_dump [CODE_DUMP]
+                        Do a full code dump into one file in your current directory
 ```

 ### Docker